ASOK15630U Intro to R for Data Science

 - R programming language

-- Students will be able to conduct statistical analyses with R.
+- Students will be able to conduct statistical analysis with R.

-- Students will be able to program their own R functions, loops and so on in R.
+- Students will be able to program their own R functions, loops and so in R.

 - Students should be able to transform and manipulate data to prepare it for statistical analyses.
 They will be able to think about data in less narrow way, because R is more flexible than other statistical programming languages.